 Does the Drug Have Different Effects on Men and Women?

 Women who use MDMA seem to have more negative personality changes, sleep disturbances and depletion of dopamine and serotonin in the brain than men.
 The drug also increases a woman’s risk for miscarriage.4 A Global Drugs Survey conducted in the U.K. revealed a four-fold increase in British female clubbers seeking emergency medical treatment after taking MDMA in the last three years.
 Females in the U.K. are also two to three times more likely to seek emergency treatment than men after using MDMA.
 One theory is that MDMA causes users’ bodies to retain more water, which in some cases can lead to dangerous brain swelling.
-Estrogen impairs the cells’ ability to release water, causing women to be at greater risk of this effect.5
+Estrogen impairs the cells’ ability to release water, causing women to be at greater risk of this effect.5 It is recommended that both men and women seek treatment for ecstasy addiction right away to promote long-term sobriety and prevent further complications.

 - Maia Szalavitz.
 Concert Deaths: Four Myths About the Drug Molly.
 Time.
 September 3, 2013 http://healthland.time.com/2013/09/03/concert-deaths-five-myths-about-the-drug-molly/ Accessed January 12, 2017.